The Beginner’s Guide on How to Become a Nurse

 The first step is to decide on whether you want to become a licensed practical nurse or registered nurse for the initial license.
 After you have obtained your initial license as an LPN or RN, you can pursue additional education to advance your career in the field of nursing.
 A great majority of nurses that work in a hospital setting have obtained a minimum of a registered nursing license.

 Step 2.
 Choose a nursing degree program.

-There are several hundred nursing degree programs at colleges across the country, however some programs are highly competitive and have limited openings due to a national shortage in nursing school faculty (in 2012 nursing programs turned away over 79,000 qualified applicants).2 Many nursing schools also require applicants to pass an entrance exam.3
+There are several hundred nursing degree programs at colleges across the country.
+Many programs are highly competitive and have limited openings due to the demand for programs and a national shortage in nursing school faculty (in 2012, nursing programs turned away over 79,000 qualified applicants).2 Many nursing schools also require applicants to pass an entrance exam.3

 When choosing a nursing degree program you may want to consider some of the following factors: